Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 Things to do in the Balkans_Skakavitsa-Waterfall | Balkans Travel Blog

-The Skakavitsa Waterfall is the highest in Rila Mountain in Bulgaria.
-It is inside the Rila National Park and is located on the Skakavitsa River.
-The waterfall flows dramatically down from Kabul’s eastern slope and is situated approximately 2,000 m above sea level with a height of 70 meters.
+The Skakavitsa Waterfall is the highest waterfall in Rila Mountain in Bulgaria.
+It is located on the Skakavitsa River inside the Rila National Park.
+The waterfall flows dramatically down from Kabul’s eastern slope and is approximately 2,000 m above sea level, at a height of 70 meters.

 The Skakavitsa Waterfall is the main tourist attraction in the area due to the century-old endemic white fir (Pinum peuce) forests surrounding it.
-It freezes every winter due to its high altitude and is at its peak in spring.
-The snow then turns into a thundering cataract when it melts.
+Due to its high altitude, it freezes every winter and is at its peak in spring.
+When the snow melts, it turns into a thundering cataract.

 Skakavitsa Waterfall is less than half an hour away from Skakavitsa Hut in Rila National Park.
 Take a bus or train to Dupnitsa and then a local bus to Sapareva Banya, then embark on a four-hour trek from the town to Skakavitsa via Pionerska Hut.